 So what’s the difference between the two?

-A hobby miner is someone who mines as an interest or a pastime and not in a business like manner.
+A hobby miner is someone who mines as an interest or a pastime and not in a business like manner and without the intent to make profit.
 They might have a small-scale operation at home, but the amount of equipment and tech they’ve invested in is minimal.
 The intention is to accumulate mined coins - not immediately sell them for a profit.
 This makes the mined coins a capital acquisition rather than a form of income.

 Meanwhile, someone with extensive equipment operating out of a dedicated space who is mining and selling a lot of coins for a profit would be considered to be a crypto mining business.